Maine's land trust for

 Celebrating 30 Years and 1,000,000 Acres Conserved for Maine

-The Forest Society of Maine is proud to to announce that 2014 marks the 30-year anniversary of our founding.
+The Forest Society of Maine is proud to announce that 2014 marks the 30-year anniversary of our founding.
 FSM was established in 1984 to protect 18,000 acres of productive forestland in Attean, Maine for their ecological, economic, recreational, and cultural values.
 Today we are celebrating having helped to conserve nearly a million acres across Maine’s North Woods.

-We want to say "thank you" to our many friends and supporters who have helped make this remarkable achievement possible.
+Thank you to our many friends and supporters who have helped make this remarkable achievement possible.
 If you are just starting to explore FSM's work, we hope you will join us as we look to the next 30 years and another million acres conserved for Maine.

 Latest News & Events